sonic-net/SONiC/doc/sonic-application-extension/tpcm_app_ext.md

 #### TPC Startup Arguments

-The sonic-package-manager install command shall have an option to specify various arguments to the constainer, including container arguments, entrypoint in the container, arguments to the container entrypoint command.
+The sonic-package-manager install command shall have an option to specify various arguments to the container, including container arguments, entrypoint in the container, arguments to the container entrypoint command.

 <!-- omit in toc -->